jundalisay/superb/content/en/material/principles/intro/chapter-04.md

 image: "/covers/spblack.jpg"
 description: "We replace Einstein's Relativity with Universal Relativity as a template for all the movements in the universe, whether physical or metaphysical"
 linkTitle: "Kepler Tensor"
-linkb: /material/solutions/cartesian-view
+linkb: /material/principles/intro/chapter-03
-linkbtext: "cartesian-view"
+linkbtext: "Rules of Movement"
-linkf: /material/principles/material-relativity
+linkf: /material/principles/intro/chapter-05
-linkftext: "material-relativity"
+linkftext: "Kepler Tensor"
 author: Juan
 icon: /icons/spmat.png
 aliases: